The Dot Magazine

 The Carlton Bar’s first cocktail list, Three Decades, takes Milan’s golden era as its subject – the 1960s, ’70s and ’80s, when economic optimism collided with fashion, design, and a city increasingly in love with the idea of itself.
 Twelve cocktails across three chapters: the ’60s represented by Industry & Technology, the ’70s Fashion & Music, and finally Milano da Bere – Milan to drink – the phrase that captured the ’80s in a glass.
 A prosperous, hedonistic and unapologetic time for Milan.
 A city so full of confidence it became a lifestyle.

 Alongside The Decades menu are seven Calabrese signatures – including the Breakfast Martini, the Spicy Fifty, the Negroni Svegliato – each a fixed point in the canon of modern mixology.
-“Working with Salvatore again,” Luca says, pouring a direct Martini – just a mini one, with time, to start – twisting a slice of lemon over it before dropping it in, as we pore over the menu, “is like coming home.”
+“Working with Salvatore again,” Luca says, pouring a direct Martini – just a mini one this time, to start – and twisting a slice of lemon over it before dropping it in, as we pore over the menu, “is like coming home.”

 A terrace area with striped chairs.